 The erectile hardness scale

-Doctors often measure the firmness of your erections using the Erectile Hardness Scale.
+Healthcare providers sometimes measure the firmness of your erections using the Erection Hardness Score.
 It’s a simple starting point, but most guys know if they’ve moved from a 3 to a 2 on this scale:

-For a more comprehensive assessment tool, you can take the International Index of Erectile Function (IIEF) questionnaire.
+For a more comprehensive assessment tool, you can ask your healthcare provider about the International Index of Erectile Function (IIEF) questionnaire.

 The index of erectile function

-This simple five-question quiz asks you to rank your erections in various situations (during the past 6 months) on a scale from 1-5.
+A simplified version of the IIEF has only five questions.
 It’s not a perfect tool, but it’s simple, short, and gets you thinking about the difference between just getting an erection and being hard enough for penetration and a healthy sex life (because those are two different things).